We have the pleasure of inviting you to an exhibition within The Rise of Eastern Culture / Another Dimension festival:

-the exhibition can be toured from Tuesday to Sunday, from 10 AM to 5 PM
+the exhibition can be toured daily, from 2 PM to 8 PM